QueNerguy/WikiQuedia/content/README.md

+---
+title: Site Overview and Navigation
+draft: false
+---
 # WikiQuedia

-This is the github repository for Wikiquedia.
-[This the actual hosted website](https://quenerguy.github.io/WikiQuedia).
+This is the Wikiquedia.
+[This is where you can find the github repository](https://github.com/QueNerguy/WikiQuedia).

 ## Overview
 WikiQuedia is a side project of mine where I store all my notes from my bachelor Mechanical Engineering at the Vrije Universiteit and University of Twente.